|

 unfashionable.)

-have been about bikers, but again, they didn't really get far out of
+been about bikers, but again, they didn't really get far out of town

-a string of drugs, good times and stoned Kerouac styled philosophy movies.
+of drugs, good times and stoned Kerouac styled philosophy movies.
+Peter

 as far as they could go and his character's suicide at the end was a